Home refinance options explained

 A traditional lender typically requires several face-to-face meetings to discuss loan requirements, verify paperwork, and evaluate the loan terms.
 Closing the loan happens in person, as well.

-An online mortgage company does everything over the internet, which makes the process shorter for many home buyers.
-Because of their lower overhead, online lenders may be able to offer lower closing costs or lower mortgage rates than traditional local lenders.
-Be sure to compare multiple offers from the best mortgage lenders before getting a mortgage.
+An online mortgage refinances company does everything over the internet, which makes the process shorter for many people.
+Because of their lower overhead, online lenders may be able to offer lower mortgage refinance rates than traditional local lenders.
+Be sure to compare multiple offers from the best mortgage refinance lenders before proceeding.